"This site requires JavaScript to work correctly"

 for artificial intelligence

-The Deggendorf Institute of Technology will award the "Anton Fink Science Prize for Artificial Intelligence" for the second time in 2023.
+The Deggendorf Institute of Technology will award the "Anton Fink Science Prize for Artificial Intelligence" for the third time in 2024.
 This award will contribute to strengthen teaching, research and development explicitly in the field of AI.
 The prize, endowed with 10,000 Euros, can be awarded to individuals, start-ups, universities, research institutes, foundations and companies for groundbreaking achievements in the research, development or practical application of AI.

 An overview of all the relevant information can be found here.